 - Evidence of Enrollment Eligibility prior to the end of the 11-day count period - This may be evident on the daily attendance documentation, if it demonstrates that the student enrolled with the district before the end of the 11-day count period. - Daily Attendance (for the remainder of the 11-day count period), showing that the student established attendance with the district after the pupil enrollment count date, but before the end of the 11-day count period - Individual Student Schedule (as established prior to the end of the 11-day count period) - Evidence of Transfer Enrollment Exception - Within-District Transfers: - Enrollment history that includes enrollment and withdrawal dates for the current school year - Student schedules that were in place prior to and after the pupil enrollment count date (the schedule that was in place prior to the pupil enrollment count date should be used to determine funding eligibility) - Attendance documentation showing the student established attendance during the current school year, prior to the pupil enrollment count date, and resumed attendance within 30 days following the pupil enrollment count date.
-Attendance documentation is likely to be needed from both district schools. - o Within-State Transfers: - Documentation from the prior Colorado public school district showing that the student established attendance prior to the pupil enrollment count date during the current school year, prior to transferring - o Out-of-State Transfers: - Documentation to support that the student moved to Colorado during the current school year (i.e., from the start of school through the last day of the 11day count period) from another state or country - For these students, the district should have in place a process for documenting when the student arrived in Colorado.
+Attendance documentation is likely to be needed from both district schools. - Within-State Transfers: - Documentation from the prior Colorado public school district showing that the student established attendance at the "sending district" prior to the pupil enrollment count date during the current school year, prior to transferring to the "receiving district" - o Out-of-State Transfers: - Documentation to support that the student moved to Colorado during the current school year (i.e., from the start of school-as evidenced by the district's adopted calendar--through the last day of the 11-day count period) from another state or country - For these students, the district should have in place a process for documenting when the student arrived in Colorado.

-1 CCR 301-39-3.03 and 5.03(1)(a)
+Reference 1 CCR 301-39-3.03 and 5.03(1)(a)